-The following calculation guide details the steps used to obtain each component of the FESR.
-The first section includes a brief overview of the funding process for Georgia public schools and lists the included and excluded expenditures for the purpose of the FESR.
+The following calculation guide details the steps used to calculate the PPE.
+The first section includes a brief overview of the funding process for Georgia public schools and lists the included and excluded expenditures.
 The second section details how the number of full-time students is calculated.
-The third section explains how the CCRPI is applied to the metric.
-The fourth section describes how the star rating is calculated, followed by a discussion of the release procedure.
-This guide concludes with a discussion of the star rating's limitations.
+The third section describes how the PPE is calculated, followed by a discussion of the release procedure.